Home » Blog » Seasonal Activities » Summer » 25 Fun Summer Music Activities that Kids, Parents, and Teachers Will Love

 Summer is Time for Camp Songs

-There’s no shortage of fun camp songs that can be used to teach a variety of musical skills, including harmonic singing.
-While they can all be sung in unison, many camp songs are perfect for introducing simple descants, rounds, and partner songs to your upper elementary students.
+Camp songs are a fun way to teach a variety of musical skills, including harmony.
+While they can all be sung in unison, many are great for introducing upper elementary students to simple descants, rounds, and partner songs.

-In addition, camp songs may be used to create basic rhythmic or melodic Orff accompaniments.
-For more inspiration on how to use camp songs to develop performance and music reading skills, take a peek at the blog posts below.
+They also work well for creating basic rhythmic or melodic Orff accompaniments.
+For more ideas on using camp songs to build music reading and performance skills, check out the blog posts below.

 Free No-Prep or Low-Prep Summer Music Activities